bcgov/digital-talent/apps/www/src/app/(public pages)/hiring-managers/hiring-options/cross-ministry-hiring.md

 We create a job posting.

 - We meet all hiring managers to understand hiring needs.
-- Using feedback, we create user friendly job profile.
+- Using feedback, we create a user friendly job profile.

 {% /icon-list-item %}
 {% icon-list-item icon="3" iconColor="text-white" iconBgColor="bg-bcgov-blue-dark" %}